-UKTIC 2020 Speakers
+UKTIC 2022 Speakers

 Managing Director, Professional Fee Protection

 Kevin Igoe CTA joined PFP in 1995 and was appointed Managing Director in 2013.
 Prior to that he worked at HMRC and one of the "top 4" accountancy firms.
-He has seen over 28,000 HMRC investigations and enquiries.
+He has seen over 35,000 HMRC investigations and enquiries.
 He is Chairman of the UK Tax Investigations Conference and is seen as one of the UK's leading experts in HMRC Tax Investigations and Enquiries.

-Head of the Tax Investigations and Dispute Resolution, Buzzacott
+Head of Tax Dispute Resolution

+Dawn is a Chartered Tax Adviser and STEP member.
+She leads the Tax Dispute Resolution team at BDO in London.
 Dawn manages complex tax return enquiries, voluntary disclosures, tax fraud and technical investigations conducted by HM Revenue & Customs.
-Her cases cover a wide range of tax issues, including tax avoidance, and often involve an international element under Code of Practice 8/9 or one of the disclosure facilities.
+Her cases cover a wide range of tax issues, including tax avoidance, and often involve an international element.
+Under Code of Practice 8/9 or one of the disclosure facilities.